 - Participate in an educational leadership conference and the Emerging Leaders Academy, a four-year program in educational leadership.

-- Develop leadership, decision-making, and ethical skills in a bachelor’s degree program grounded in Christian, Catholic, Benedictine values.
+- Develop leadership, decision-making, and ethical skills in a bachelor’s degree program grounded in Christian, Catholic, and Benedictine values.

 - Work in small classes with world-class faculty who bring professional social work experience to the classroom.